How to Spend 4 Days in Rome, Italy Itinerary

 Charming streets, AMAZING food, history, rich culture, and GELATO; are just some of the many things you can expect on your visit to Rome, Italy!
 Actually, can I just teleport back right now?!
 Below, find how to spend an amazing 4 days in Rome including the best things do, where to eat, hidden gems, and even where to stay!

-If you are a slower traveler or plan on taking day trips to Piza, Florance, or Pompeii, while in Rome, I’d recommend adding another day or 2 to your itinerary.
+If you like to travel at a more leisurely pace or plan on taking day trips to Piza, Florance, or Pompeii during your Rome vacation, I’d recommend adding another day or 2 to your itinerary or swap out one of these 4 days.

-**Please note some links are affiliate links which I receive a small commission at no cost to you if you decide to make a purchase.
+Disclosure: Some links are affiliate links which I may receive a small commission at no cost to you.

 Day 1 of 4 Days in Rome: Pantheon, Trevi Fountain, and Spanish Steps